documaster/documaster-api/v1/endpoints.md

   - the requested list of flags
 - `expand` (optional)
   - the requested list of additional resources
+- `expandPageSize` (optional)
+  - the requested map of page sizes for the additional resources in the `expand` parameter
 - `attributes` (optional)
   - the requested list of attributes